tylerharter/cs301-projects/fall18/p7/README.md

 python main.py stats
 ```

-Remember, when printing the output, use `json.dumps`!
+> NOTE: When printing the output, use the `json.dumps` function as shown in step 1!

 *If everything until here is correct, your score from test.py should be `70%`.*